PorPlaTakKom/devsecops-workshop/docs/11-github-actions.md

 * Add [Endpoint check](https://github.com/marketplace/actions/endpoint-check) to do acceptance test on the last step to see health check page is working
 * Create `uat-env.yml` workflow but event trigger from master branch (Don't forget to prepare ConfigMap, Secret, and deploy MongoDB in the namespace first)
 * Test by pull request and merge from dev to master branch

+## Assignment

-* [Challenge] try to use only 1 workflow file with 1 job to follow DRY principle
+* Try to use only 1 workflow file with 1 job to follow DRY principle
 * Hints

 ```yaml